-This course is designed to provide an overview of mental health issues from a public health perspective.
+Provides an overview of mental health issues from a public health perspective.
 It covers the concepts of mental illness versus mental health, describes the burden of mental illness, discusses diagnosis of prominent mental illnesses and their prevention, and addresses racial and ethnic disparities.
-Students also complete an experiential exercise to give them some perspective on what it is like to have a mental illness.
+Students also complete an experiential exercise to give them a perspective on what it is like to have a mental illness.

-BSHE 586 (2) Prevention of Mental and Behavioral Disorder
+BSHE 586 (2) Prevention of Mental and Behavioral Disorders